When will it be visible in the UK and the date of the full moon in 2021 - ExBulletin

 Blood Supermoon

 A blood supermoon is a lunar eclipse that occurs on a full moon.
-This year it looked bigger and brighter, and for a few minutes the moon rose red on the same evening.
+This year it looked bigger and brighter, and for a few minutes the moon appeared reddish on the same evening.

 A solar eclipse occurs when the Earth blocks the moon from the sun.
 However, in the case of Blood Moon, the satellite is temporarily obscured by the Earth’s shadow by the Sun, allowing light to pass through Earth’s atmosphere and only reflect long wavelengths (red and orange) from the lunar surface to Earth.